 How I Transitioned from Vegetarianism to Veganism

 I transitioned from vegetarianism to veganism in one easy step: COLD TURKEY!
 I didn’t fool around with eliminating this and then eliminating that until I was finally totally vegan.
 I did it cold turkey, the same way I did it with meat.
 Was it hard?
 Not in the least.
-It’s real simple, when your love for animals is stronger than your love for dairy, leaving it all behind was easy once I had a plan and knew how to do it.
+It was real simple for me and leaving it all behind was easy once I had a plan and knew how to do it.
 I did have a little help though, read on to get help too!

 21-Day Vegan Kickstart